1951 Auburn Tigers football team

 The 1951 Auburn Tigers football team represented Auburn University in the 1951 college football season.
 It was the Tigers' 60th overall and 19th season as a member of the Southeastern Conference (SEC).
 The team was led by head coach Ralph "Shug" Jordan, in his first year, and played their home games at Cliff Hare Stadium in Auburn, Cramton Bowl in Montgomery and Ladd Memorial Stadium in Mobile, Alabama.
 They finished with a record of five wins and five losses (5–5 overall, 3–4 in the SEC).
+The team was ranked at No. 73 in the 1951 Litkenhous Ratings.